-When these tax-free accounts might be useful.
+When these tax-free accounts might be useful

-Some articles on the blog contain affiliate links, which provide a small commission to help fund the blog.
-However, they won’t affect the price you pay or the blog’s independence.
+Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
+However, they won’t affect the price you pay or our editorial independence.
 Read more here.

 What’s the point of an ISA?